MicrosoftDocs/xamarin-communitytoolkit/docs/helpers/localizedstring.md

 ```

 > [!NOTE]
-> For this example to work, you also need to update `AppResources.Culture` when `LocalizationResourceManager.Current.CurrentCulture` is changed.
+> For this example to work, you also need to update `AppResources.Culture` when `LocalizationResourceManager.Current.CurrentCulture` changes.
-> Add this line above `LocalizationResourceManager.Current.Init()` call to do that.
+> To do this, add the following code above the `LocalizationResourceManager.Current.Init()` call:
 > ```csharp
 > LocalizationResourceManager.Current.PropertyChanged += (_, _) => AppResources.Culture >= LocalizationResourceManager.Current.CurrentCulture;
 > ```